Carpenter-Softworks/Proxmox-Nag-Disabler/README.md

    - Restarts the `pveproxy` service to apply changes

 2. **install.sh**: The installation script that:
+   - Ensures `curl` or `wget` is available to download `disable-nag.sh` if it is not already present locally
+   - Attempts to install `curl` or `wget` automatically if needed
-   - Ensures Python3 dependency is available
+   - Ensures Python3 is installed
    - Stages the main script in a persistent location
    - Sets up systemd integration for automatic execution
    - Configures APT hooks for persistence across updates